tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5e-seeourminds-2-fixes.md

 ## Enhancements Needed

-- [ ] Quiz: Add number of questions answered to quiz results page
+- [x] Quiz: Add number of questions answered to quiz results page
-- [ ] Navigation: Add a search box
+- [ ] Navigation: Add search box to header
-- [ ] GoT Gallery: Add an ad for my book to every GoT page in the gallery
+- [ ] GoT Gallery: Add an ad for GoT book to every GoT page in the gallery
     - [ ] GoT Gallery pages
     - [ ] GoT Image pages
-- [ ] Politicians' Galleries: Ensure **ALL** are under Real People
+- [x] Politicians' Galleries: Ensure **ALL** are under Real People

 ## Check the Icons